-The final step to creating your wood pallet fireplace will be to add a little bit of detail and to make it look more authentic.
+The final step to creating your wood pallet fireplace will be to add a little detail and make it look more authentic.
 While you can actually burn real wood inside, you can have the illusion of burning wood on the inside.
 This will definitely give your home a look of authenticity and make the fireplace stand out as something great in your home.

 If you are going the creative route, you can use a real piece of wood that has been treated for bugs and pests to ensure that it is clean.
 This piece of wood or multiple pieces of wood can be stacked in the form of a fire.
-You might need some sort of plastic cut-out of fire to emulate the fire and place this on top or behind the wood to give it a look of burning.
+You might need some plastic cut-out of fire to emulate the fire and place this on top or behind the wood to give it a look of burning.

 Simply Install The Device

-Once you are done with everything, you can start installing the device wherever you feel like it needs to be.
+Once you are done with everything, you can install the device wherever you feel like it needs to be.
 The device can be installed anywhere in your home, but having it somewhere near a social setting seems to work the best.
 It is a great way to store or even show off some of your trophies or other decorations with the mantel.

 Everything should work out perfectly if you have followed our advice of taking the correct measurements beforehand and before constructing the unit.
-The unit should have a snug fit where you would have liked it and you might need to only have some support to help you carry it inside and get it done with for the placement.
+The unit should have a snug fit where you would have liked it, and you might need only to have some support to help you carry it inside and get it done with for the placement.

 A Few Danger Hazards To Lookout For